christ-offer/gpt-functions-gui/README.md

 * knowledgebase_read_entry - read a knowledgebase entry
 * python_repl - run python code
 * read_csv_columns - read columns from a csv file
+* read_file - read a file
 * image_to_text - convert an image to text caption using Coca, based on CoCa clone from: https://huggingface.co/spaces/fffiloni/CoCa-clone

+`/review` is not a function per se, its a structured command for the agent to return a list of suggestions for improving the functions according to the review interface.

+* Usecase: /read_file code.ts/py/rs/etc -> /review

+`/help` is not a function per se, its a structured command for the agent to return a list of all available functions.

 ## Usage